-Link Time Optimization performs aggressive optimizations.
-Sometimes this can result in large chunks of code being removed.
+Link Time Optimization performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
+This can result in the removal of unused variables and functions in the source code.

 When you specify the -flto option, armclang produces ELF files that contain bitcode in a .llvmbc section.